abdumalik68/n8n-nodes/README.md

-# n8n-nodes-boomerangme
+# n8n-nodes-loyalty

 This is an n8n community node.
-It lets you use Boomerangme in your n8n workflows.
+It lets you use Loyalty in your n8n workflows.

-Boomerangme is _one or two sentences describing the service this node integrates with_.
+Loyalty is _one or two sentences describing the service this node integrates with_.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.